-Prediction markets put the probability at 7%: Will Russia enter Zaporizhia by December 31, 2026.
-Currently, markets see this as unlikely (7% YES).
-Ukrainian forces appear to be regaining the tactical initiative in different sectors of the frontline in Ukraine.
+Prediction markets put the probability at 6%: Will Russia enter Zaporizhia by December 31, 2026.
+Currently, markets see this as unlikely (6% YES).
+Russian forces continue to use the Zaporizhia Nuclear Power Plant (ZNPP) to store military equipment and launch drone strikes.

 What does smart money think?
 Get AI verdicts, wallet positioning, signal analysis, and entry targets.